 2FA Support (TOTP)

+Step 1: Save your username and password in Skyvern Credential.
 See Password Management for more details.

-Option 2: Get Code From Your Endpoint
+Option 2: Email Verification Code

 You can pass totp_identifier